 Payment and Banking Options

 Trading platforms typically cover all bank cards, bank transfers, and wire transfers, which is what you would expect on any sort of betting site.
-There is not as many choices regarding payment methods for prediction market sites as sportsbooks, but still enough to be satisfied.
+There are not as many choices regarding payment methods for prediction market sites as sportsbooks, but still enough to be satisfied.

 Big sites like Kalshi support crypto deposits, which is convenient for those who are used to trading in cryptocurrency.
 We would recommend using the same payment method for deposits and withdrawals, as it will ensure a faster process.